camunda/blog.camunda.org/content/post/2016/09/bpmn-dmn-modeler-for-confluence.md

 * **BPMN-Modeler**: https://marketplace.atlassian.com/plugins/de.viadee.confluence.bpmn-plugin/server/overview
 * **DMN-Modeler**: https://marketplace.atlassian.com/plugins/de.viadee.confluence.dmn-plugin/server/overview

-viadee is currently working on extending features that will make the plugins even more handsome to work with in software development projects.
+Viadee is currently working on extending features that will make the plugins even more handsome to work with in software development projects.
 If you have any ideas or feature requests be sure to [get in touch](https://confluence.intern.viadee.de/www.viadee.de/bpmn-modeler/).

 # Credits
-These plugins have been developed by the [viadee Unternehmensberatung GmbH](http://www.viadee.de), an IT consulting company located in Cologne and Münster, who support their customers in Camunda and software development projects .
+These plugins have been developed by us as employees of [viadee Unternehmensberatung GmbH](http://www.viadee.de), a German IT consulting company located in Cologne and Münster, who support their customers in Camunda and software development projects .